-What are we scanning
+What we scan

 Large or small, long or short, high or low - everything is possible if you know how to do it.
 We know it.
 You have the vision, we will help you make it a reality.
 The tools we use can differ among projects, and we can work in several situations and scenarios, from small to large scale scans.
 The use of UAV allows us to scan buildings without height limitations or accessibility issues.

-- Scanning film props and environments for filming.
+- Scanning film props and environments for filming

-- Scan museum exhibits, archaeological sites.
+- Scanning museum exhibits, archaeological sites

-- Documentation of reconstruction and restoration work (comparison of actual state before and after).
+- Documentation of reconstruction and restoration work (comparison of actual state before and after)

-- Scanning of industrial buildings and facilities.
+- Scanning of industrial buildings and facilities

-- Scanning objects for use in advertising.
+- Scanning objects for use in advertising

-- Possibility to scan people or animals in the biggest 3D scanner in continental Europe.
+- Possibility to scan people or animals in the biggest 3D scanner in continental Europe

-Where are we scanning
+Where we scan

-How are we scanning
+How we scan

 What you can use our scans for

 The 3D models we create can be further edited, rigged for animation, painted, printed on a 3D printer, or manufactured on CNC machines.
-We have contacts to the best companies in the industry and we are able to ensure production tailored to your needs, without having to worry about anything.
+We have contacts at the best companies in the industry and we are able to ensure production tailored to your needs, without having to worry about anything.

-What is hard to scan
+What is difficult to scan

 - Scanning in the presence of occlusions and self-occlusion may lead to holes in scanned data.